Digital Transformation is key to getting Data insights for deeper Retail Penetration.

 - If the company has the talent to aid the transformation journey

 - And, if the brand is aware of the emerging threats

-In terms of measuring effectiveness, brands need to track improvements in outcomes, and changes in behaviours and processes.
+In terms of measuring effectiveness, brands need to track improvements in outcomes and changes in behaviors and processes.
 Like, seeing how long it takes to implement an idea in the market or how many processes can be automated in a limited time.

 Sadly, such things are easier said than done.
 FMCG brands focus on hiring the best-in-class salespeople who are driven with the zest to expand the business.
 But to go beyond the sales book and realize the opportunity in creating a digitized supply chain, brands need to partner with a solution provider who understands their business and will ask and answer the above questions.